 Difficulty Tracking Calories

-Diets are difficult to stick to is because of the calories that have to be counted, regardless of how clean and healthy the foods are.
+Diets are difficult to stick to because of the calories that have to be counted, regardless of how clean and healthy the foods are.

 How 3-D Imaging Will Remove Your Body Fat Better